-John put this information together over on The Crazy Canucks back in November.
+John put this information together over on our podcast site back in November:

 If you walk by the site of Denman Arena, where this action took place and where the Vancouver Millionaires won the Stanley Cup against the Ottawa Senators in the 1915 finals you won’t see much.
 There is a modest sign card, a bus stop, and a parking lot for Devonian Harbour Park.